 If you’re new to this industry you’ll mostly think of website monetization in the form of banner ads.

-Does anybody put attention to those nowadays? (spoiler alert: yeah, they do, although not as effectively as they were 10 years ago).
+Does anybody put attention to those nowadays? (spoiler alert: yeah, they do, although not as effective as they were 10 years ago).

 What most people don’t realize is that there are tons of different ways to make money with their website, and in many cases, there are better ways to monetize your website and quickly increase its revenue by using a correct website monetization method.